dottru/vim/README.md

-vim
+# dottru's vim cfg
-===

-Dotfiles for my vim installation.
-You'll need one of thse patched fonts to use the powerline glyphs in PuTTY.
+Here lie the dotfiles for my vim installation.
+You'll need one of those patched fonts to use the powerline glyphs in PuTTY.
 Also try to get the solarised colour scheme for vim, it will save yer life fool.

+The `.vimrc` is pretty empty, aside from the pathogen call.
+Instead, vim loads the scripts in .vim/plugin in alphabetical order.
+I like how organised it feels.
+There's no real advantage. `plugin/choices.vim` has all the set and let commands in it. `plugin/globals.vim` handles all the global variables used by our various pathogen bundles. `plugins/keybindings.vim` is where all of my kb shortcuts are defined. `plugin/nerd-opts.vim` opens the file explorer on start.

+Oh, and `plugin/style.vim` handles the appearance.

 [fonts]:     https://github.com/eugeneching/consolas-powerline-vim
 [solarized]: https://github.com/altercation/vim-colors-solarized.git